ni/semi-test-library-dotnet/README.md

 # Semiconductor Test Library for DotNet

-This repository contains the source code for the Semiconductor Test Library written in C# using the .NET Framework.
+The [semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet) repository contains the source code for the Semiconductor Test Library written in C# using the .NET Framework.

 For the latest release, visit the [GitHub Releases page](https://github.com/ni/semi-test-library-dotnet/releases).